Family: Dowry, bride price and dower

 Dowry is property (money, goods, or estate) that a wife or wife's family gives to her husband when the wife and husband marry.
 Offering dowry was common in many cultures historically (including in Europe and North America), but this practice today is mostly restricted to some areas primarily in the Indian subcontinent.

 Bride price, (also bride wealth or bride token), is property paid by the groom or his family to the parents of a woman upon the marriage of their daughter to the groom.
 It is practiced mostly in Sub-Saharan Africa, parts of South-East Asia (Thailand, Cambodia), and parts of Central Asia.

 Dower is property given to the bride herself by the groom at the time of marriage, and which remains under her ownership and control.

 Property regimes and taxation

 In some countries married couples benefit from various taxation advantages not available to a single person or to unmarried couples.
 For example, spouses may be allowed to average their combined incomes.
 Some jurisdictions recognize common law marriage or de facto relations for this purposes.
 In some jurisdictions there is also an option of civil partnership or domestic partnership.

 Different property regimes exist for spouses.
 In many countries, each marriage partner has the choice of keeping their property separate or combining properties.
 In the latter case, called community property, when the marriage ends by divorce each owns half.
 In lieu of a will or trust, property owned by the deceased generally is inherited by the surviving spouse.

 Rights and laws

+Family rights

+The right to family is enshrined in the Universal Declaration of Human Rights of 1948 by the United Nations:

+Georg Hegel's view of families as legal persons is reflected in the legal system of some countries.